Jameela Jamil condemns decision to honour Karl Lagerfeld with Met Gala theme

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Jameela Jamil condemns decision to honour ‘distinctly hateful’ Karl Lagerfeld with Met Gala theme: ‘Nope’
+Jameela Jamil condemns decision to honour Karl Lagerfeld with Met Gala theme

-This year’s Met Gala theme revealed to be ‘Karl Lagerfeld: A Line of Beauty’
+The 2023 Met Gala theme was revealed last week to be ‘Karl Lagerfeld: A Line of Beauty’

 Related: This year’s Met Gala theme unveiled